 Shae M. Dean

-Loukia Zikkos Dixon, M.A., CCC-S, is an assistant professor in the Marshall University Department of Communication Disorders.
+Loukia Zikkos Dixon, M.A., CCC-S, is an associate professor in the Marshall University Department of Communication Disorders.
 She has a diverse clinical background serving clients in evaluation and treatment and ranging in ages from infancy to geriatrics, in settings such as outpatient clinic, acute care/rehabilitation, long term care facilities, head start, elementary, middle, and high school, and home health.
 Teaching experiences include courses in phonetics, phonological processes and disorders, communication sciences, and diagnostic processes.
 She also provides clinical education to graduate students in the Marshall University Speech and Hearing Center, with clinical interests in diagnostic evaluations as well as speech sound disorders and dialectical differences particularly in English as a Second Language learners.

 Lisa Fry, Ph.D. is an adjunct professor in the Department of Communication Disorders.
 Dr. Fry received her master’s degree in Communication Disorders at Marshall in 1992 and her doctorate in Rehabilitation Sciences at the University of Kentucky in 2008.
 Her doctoral work focused on the study of the voice and its disorders.
 Her research has focused on laryngeal muscle biology, vocal aging, and the effects of various voice therapies on voice production.
 The results of her work have been published in several peer-reviewed journals in the field and presented at national and international venues for voice specialists.
 In 2009, she co-authored the text Voice Therapy: Clinical Case Studies, 3rd ed. with her doctoral mentor, Joseph Stemple.Dr.
 Fry taught full-time at Marshall from 2002 to 2010, teaching courses in Voice and Research Design and facilitating a weekly forum for undergraduate and graduate student researchers.
 Since leaving full-time teaching in 2010, Dr. Fry has continued to assist graduate and undergraduate researchers by serving on thesis committees and by assisting students in research design, analysis, and presentation.
 Dr. Fry continues to teach undergraduate and graduate courses in her areas of interest as needed by the Department.

-Kelly Harlow MA CCC-S is an Assistant Professor in the Communication Disorders Department in the College of Health Professions.
+Kelly Harlow, M.A., CCC-S is an Assistant Professor in the Communication Disorders Department in the College of Health Professions.
 She is a member of the American Speech and Hearing Association and a member of West Virginia Speech and Hearing Association.
 She has worked in the field of communication disorders in a variety of settings for over 20 years before coming to Marshall University.
 Her past experiences include acute care, long term care facilities, home health, pre-school settings and out-patient clinics.
 It was during her clinical work that she became interested in autism.
 Her interest grew and naturally evolved to a specialized expertise with Autism Spectrum Disorders.
 She has served on multi-disciplinary assessment teams in the tri state concentrating on the accurate diagnosis of spectrum disorders.
 She also runs pragmatic groups at Marshall University Speech and Hearing Clinic for children and teenagers that have social or pragmatic deficits with communication.
 Her duties at Marshall include teaching at the graduate and undergraduate level as well clinical instruction at the graduate level.
 Professor Harlow has taught classes at the undergraduate level which include speech and language disorders, phonetics, speech and language development and diagnostics.
 Her graduate classes include the domains of augmentative alternative communication, autism and the pre-school language disordered child.
 Her areas of research interest is in autism and augmentative and alternative communication.

 Sandra Kemper, M.S.
-CCC-SLP, is an assistant professor in the Department of Communication Disorders at Marshall University.
+CCC-SLP, is an Assistant Professor in the Department of Communication Disorders at Marshall University.
 She received her master’s degree in speech-language pathology from Fort Hays State University in 2003.
 Since that time, she has provided speech-language therapy services across the age span and in a variety of settings.
 Her expertise areas include autism, augmentative and alternative communication strategies, and pediatric speech and language disorders.
 She currently supervises student clinicians and teaches undergraduate courses focusing on developmental speech disorders, student lab experiences, and clinical education of graduate students.

-Tricia Leonard, MA, CCC-S, received both her Bachelor of Arts degree and Master of Arts degree in the field of Speech Language Pathology from Marshall University.
+Tricia Leonard, M.A., CCC-S, received both her Bachelor of Arts degree and Master of Arts degree in the field of Speech Language Pathology from Marshall University.
 She has worked in various settings including long term care, early intervention, home health, outpatient and the public schools.
 Since working at Marshall University, her primary role has been clinical education of graduate students who provide services to children and adults with communication disorders at the MU Speech and Hearing Center.
 She teaches both undergraduate and graduate courses involving field experiences and student teaching experiences.
 Her clinical interest is in the area of pediatric speech and language disorders.
 Professor Leonard provides speech, language, and swallowing services at River Park Hospital and speech/language services at Sybene Head Start.
 Both of these facilities often serve as clinical practicum sites for graduate clinicians.

-Malayna Bailey, MS, CF-SLP is a clinical faculty member serving the Luke Lee Listening, Language and Learning Lab (the "L") at Marshall University.
+Malayna Bailey, M.S., CF-SLP is a clinical faculty member serving the Luke Lee Listening, Language and Learning Lab (the "L") at Marshall University.
 She received her Masters of Science in Communication Disorders at Marshall University and has practiced as a speech-language pathologist in outpatient and early intervention settings.
 She currently provides services through the West Virginia Birth to Three Program with a focus on children with hearing loss whose families have chosen listening and speaking as their primary mode of communication.
 She is currently training to become a Listening and Spoken Language Specialist Certified Auditory-Verbal Therapist.

 Phone: (304) 696-3641

 Heather Spencer serves as an administrative associate within the Department of Communication Disorders, as well as clinical office manager of the Marshall Speech and Hearing Center.
 Heather is responsible for supervising graduate assistants working in the office, managing daily operations of the clinic along with billing and finances.
 She is available to communicate with patients and families regarding billing inquires as well as scheduling appointments and evaluations.
-Heather is a 2014 graduate of Marshall University.